mvines/sosh/README.md

 mkdir -p ~/keys/primary
 ```
 then either copy your existing `validator-identity.json` and
-`validator-vote-account.json` into that directory or create newones with
+`validator-vote-account.json` into that directory or create new ones with
 ```
 solana-keygen new -o ~/keys/primary/validator-identity.json --no-bip39-passphrase -s && \
   solana-keygen new -o ~/keys/primary/validator-vote-account.json --no-bip39-passphrase -s